Brian Jones (American football linebacker)

-Brian Keith Jones (born January 22, 1968 in Iowa) is an American sports radio and television host and former American football linebacker.
-Jones played one year of college football at UCLA and then transferred to University of Texas at Austin (Texas); Jones was drafted in the eighth round of the 1991 NFL Draft by the Los Angeles Raiders.
-Jones played NFL professional football for 6 seasons.
+Brian Keith Jones (born January 22, 1968) is an American sports radio and television host and former football linebacker.
+Jones played one year of college football at UCLA and then transferred to University of Texas at Austin (Texas); Jones was selected by the Los Angeles Raiders in the eighth round of the 1991 NFL draft.
+Jones played NFL professional football for six seasons.

-Early life and college career
+Early life and college

-Born in Iowa City, Iowa, Brian Jones grew up in Lubbock, Texas and graduated from Dunbar High School of Lubbock in 1986.
+Born in Iowa City, Iowa, Brian Jones grew up in Lubbock, Texas, and graduated from Dunbar High School of Lubbock in 1986.
 Recruited by several colleges, Jones first attended the University of California, Los Angeles (UCLA) and played on the UCLA Bruins football team for Terry Donahue before transferring to the University of Texas at Austin in 1988.
 He then played the 1989 and 1990 seasons for the Texas Longhorns football team.
 As a senior in Texas's 1990 Southwest Conference (SWC) title run, Jones was an All-SWC selection.